ghas-lab-templates/exercises/module-3.md

  1. In GitHub, navigate to your **Organization** `Security` tab.
  2. Under the `Security` tab, click on the `Campaigns` menu in the left-hand pane.
  3. Click on the `Create campaign` button.
+ 4. Select `From template`
- 4. In the subsequent menu, select an existing template to create a Campaign:
+ 5. In the subsequent menu, review the existing Campaign templates:
     1. Critial CodeQL Alerts
     2. Mitre top 10 KEV
     3. SQL Injection